-STATUTE NUMBER AND DESCRIPTION - The following is one way your Summons and Complaint can be filled out.
-You should consult with your District Attorney as to how it should be written in your jurisdiction.
+STATUTE NUMBER AND DESCRIPTION - The following is one way a Summons and Complaint can be filled out.
+Consult with the local District Attorney as to how it should be written in your jurisdiction.

 DUI - 42-4-1301(1)(a) C.R.S.
 Drove a vehicle under the influence of alcohol or drugs or both.
 DWAI - 42-4-1301(1)(b) C.R.S.
 Drove a vehicle while impaired by alcohol or drugs or both.
 DUI Per Se - 42-4-1301(2)(a) C.R.S.
 Drove a vehicle with excessive alcoholic content in breath or blood.

-Underage Drinking and Driving - 42-4-1301(2)(a.5) C.R.S.
-Person under 21 drove vehicle with BAC of 0.02 but less than 0.05.

-The issuance of the summons and complaint is probably the last step that you will complete prior to the incarceration or the release of a DUI subject.
-The summons and complaint must be served within 18 months after date of offense.
+Underage Drinking and Driving - CRS 42-4-1301(2)(a.5), Person under 21 drove vehicle with BAC of 0.02 but less than 0.05.
+The issuance of the summons and complaint is generally the last step completed prior to the incarceration or the release of a DUI subject.
+The summons and complaint must be served within 18 months after the date of offense.
 However, it is recommended it be served as soon as possible.

-DUI PRIOR CONVICTION - Always note with special attention in your report, any information you obtain that suggests your DUI subject has a prior DUI conviction within five years (date of offense to date of offense).
-If necessary
+DUI PRIOR CONVICTION - Always note with special attention in your report, any information you obtain that suggests the DUI subject has a prior DUI conviction within five years (date of offense to date of offense).
+If necessary court records are adequate and available, the prosecutor may file a second, separate charge dealing with a prior conviction.